Table of Contents

 Put yourself in the shoes of your target audience.
 How do they think and where do they hang out?

-Always ask for feedback and be open for constructive criticism.
+- Always ask for feedback and be open to constructive criticism.

-To sum up on these tips for better copywriting , re-read your copy with the eyes of the reader, not yours.
+Re-read your copy with the eyes of the reader, not yours.
 How do you like your story?
 Do not be afraid or too lazy to change everything if you don’t.
 And always remember, practice makes better.
+Click To Tweet

 Step 1: Determine Your Commercial Pages

 They are the most important pages to your website’s visitors, so you better create high-quality content that drives conversions and increase your overall conversion rate.

 Let’s take ExpandCart’s pricing page as an example; look how detailed and informative it is.

-Comparison pages make a great example as well for content for commercial pages that convinces clients into making a purchase decision.
+Comparison pages make a great example as well for content for commercial pages that convince clients into making a purchase decision.

 Step 2: Determine Your Content Pages

-A website’s content pages are pages that educate potential customers about your products and how they can be of great benefit for them.
+A website’s content pages are pages that educate potential customers about your products and how they can be of great benefit to them.

-Content pages have different formats, like guides , infographics , checklists, templates, and so on.
+Content pages have different formats, like guides, infographics, checklists, templates, landing pages and so on.